To start an Instagram Creator Account? Or switch to a business account? That is the question.

 Now, Instagram caters to the specific needs and experiences of creators, offering them a unique set of features to help them manage and grow their accounts.
 Here are some of the features on offer if you make the switch to a Creator Account.

-You’ll likely receive more DM’s as you grow your following.
+You’ll likely receive more DM’s as you grow your following ranging from a stranger to an Instagram influencer.
 Depending on your industry, these messages could range from “where did you buy those shoes?” to “are you interested in a brand collaboration?”

 If you have hundreds of thousands of followers, it can be challenging to manage and reply to all of these messages.
 Switching to a Creator Account means you’ll have access to DM filtering options including Primary, General, and Requests tabs.